nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 By the end of the lab you will be able to:

-- Create and enable basic log format within NGINX for Azure resource
+- Enable basic log format within NGINX for Azure resource

 - Create enhance log format with additional logging metrics